abbr/Unippear/README.md

 Enforce consistent look-and-feel to multiple enterprise websites through centralized layout manager service.

 ## Motivation
 Large organizations often own many web sites, such as vanity sites, subsidiary sites etc, in addition to home portal.
 Maintaining a consistent look-and-feel for branding purpose is often desirable, sometimes even mandatory.
-In early days when most websites were built with static HTML files, consistency is achieved through distributing a set of template files to member sites.
+In early days when most websites were built with static HTML files, consistency is achieved through distributing a set of template files to client sites.
 Nowadays a lot of sites are built on a server-side scripting platform employing some sort of template engines.
 For this template sharing solution to work, adapting the template to a specific engine is unavoidable.
 However, this conversion effort not only takes time, but also prone to breaking the consistency.
 Besides, coordinating template upgrade could also be a challenge.

 *Unippear* addresses these problems through a service oriented architecture (SOA) that takes advantage of Web 2.0 AJAX technology.
 The layout templates are managed in a centralized API service web app.
-A member site applies the layout by adding a few lines of Javascript code to invoke the service.
+A client site applies the layout by adding a few lines of Javascript code to invoke the service.
 This centralized service approach helps enforcing core look-and-feel, yet still gives site builder some degree of freedom to customize presentation through optional configurations.

 ## Features
 * Enforcing consistent header and footer across multiple websites.